 Mathematical Physics

-Mathematical Physics will bring you up-to-date in modern mathematical physics, and prepares you for research in one (or both) of the two great fundamental theories of physics, namely general relativity and quantum (field) theory.
-You can profit from the neighboring departments of astrophysics and high-energy physics, which offer their own Master's specialisation in Particle and Astrophysics, from which you may take some electives.
+Mathematical Physics will bring you up-to-date in modern mathematical physics, and prepares you for research in one (or all) of the three great theories of physics, namely general relativity, quantum (field) theory, and statistical mechanics/thermodynamics.
+You can profit from the neighbouring departments of astrophysics and high-energy physics, which offer their own Master's specialisation in Particle and Astrophysics, from which you may take some electives.

 About this study curriculum